AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 **The second path: The wizard of Angu-LAHR**

->*He returned from the first path with the red gem.
+>*He returned from the first path with the red key.
 Night had fallen and the second path was bathed in a green glow.
 He
 >stepped onto the green sand remembering tales from his childhood about a wizard that could make you disappear.*

 This is the simplest solution we will be looking at.
 In **Angular 2** we can provide component specific **CSS**.
 The way